manifold-systems/manifold/manifold-deps-parent/manifold-ext/composition.md

 Note, private constructors could be generated instead of reflectively setting the field, however this strategy assumes the components will always be constructed in the context of a `@delegate` declaration.
-But this is not the case, for example, when a delegating class' is configurable via constructor parameters where components are created separately and passed to the delegating class.
+But this is not the case, for example, when a delegating class is configurable via constructor parameters where components are created separately and passed to the delegating class.
 ```java
 public class MySample implements Sample {
   @delegate final Sample sample;